malikid/mk-weather-forecast/README.md

 ### Requirements
 1. In the morning I want to check the wether for today to make sure, that I can dress accordingly
 2. Sometimes when I leave home for the weekend, I want to make sure, that it's not too windy, as I have sensitive plants on my balcony that I would have to put into my flat otherwise.
+3. I also want to be able to set whether i need rain or not.
+My plants should stay hydrated.
-3. I am usually checking the wheather on my phone, so it should be responsive
+4. I am usually checking the wheather on my phone, so it should be responsive

 ### Goal
 Come up with a nice interface that addresses the user's needs.